EtienneDouillard/OxymetreDePouls/README.md

 # OxymetreDePouls

 This app is a school project.
-All the initial instructions from the school are in french and are located in the Instructions folder.
+All the initial instructions from the school are in french and are located in the "Documentation" folder.

 ## Goal of the project
 This project involves producing a medical equipment called a "pulse oximeter", which measures an individual's heart rate and blood oxygen saturation (SpO2) using a generally non-invasive photoelectric sensor at the end of the patient's finger.
 The IT part of this project consists in developing a module allowing to calculate and display the heart rate and the Sp02 frequency from the red light and infrared absorption measurements provided by an electronic module.